halbs13/Dynamics-NAV-Payroll/au-payroll-setup-leave.md

 Leave Value = Leave Percentage * Ordinary Earnings

 ## Percentage No Carry

 This Calculation Method is the same as Percentage Calculation Method, except that it does not carry forward the previous period’s entitlement.

-Return to Period
+## Return to Period

 Loop back to a previous period.

 The end of the previous period is determined using the starting Award Period No. on the Employee Leave Accrual Table.

-Where the method “Percentage” or “Percentage No Carry” is used, the percentage to divide the ordinary earnings must be set up.
+Where the method **Percentage or Percentage No Carry** is used, the percentage to divide the ordinary earnings must be set up.
 These earnings can be made to exclude over award amounts.

-Where days are to be accrued at half pay, a conversion factor can be set-up against the leave type.
+Where days are to be **accrued at half pay**, a conversion factor can be set-up against the leave type.
 This conversion factor will affect the value of the entitlement.

-In order to track leave taken for leave accruals, pay transaction types must be set up to “apply to leave taken” against the leave accrual codes.
+In order to track leave taken for leave accruals, pay transaction types must be set up to **apply to leave taken** against the leave accrual codes.

-Annual Leave can be accrued according to any of the above Calculation Methods.
+**Annual Leave** can be accrued according to any of the above Calculation Methods.
 A maximum number of days to accrue can also be entered.

-Leave Loading may be setup as a separate leave type, or as part of “Another leave” type.
+**Leave Loading** may be setup as a separate leave type, or as part of “Another leave” type.
 When leave loading is setup, a transaction type to use for generated leave loading must be entered with a percentage-loading factor.
 A maximum salary to calculate loading percentage against can be setup.

-Long Service Leave may be accrued according to any of the above Calculation Methods.
+**Long Service Leave** may be accrued according to any of the above Calculation Methods.
 LSL may be set-up to appear on reports after a set number of years.
 A specific LSL percentage to report for the first number of years of service may be set up.

-Personal can use any of the Calculation Methods for entitlement calculation.
+**Personal Leave** can use any of the Calculation Methods for entitlement calculation.
 A maximum number of days to accrue can be set-up against sick leave accruals.

-Time in Lieu entitlement is calculated using the employee’s average hours and worked hours.
+**Time in Lieu** entitlement is calculated using the employee’s average hours and worked hours.

 Time in Lieu Hours Accrued formula = (Hours Worked – Average Hours) / Hours Worked.

-In order to calculate the hours accrued for a pay period, the result of this formula is multiplied by the hours worked in the pay period (determined by the pay transactions that are flagged as “Apply to Time in Lieu”).
+In order to calculate the hours accrued for a pay period, the result of this formula is multiplied by the hours worked in the pay period (determined by the [pay transactions](au-payroll-setup-pay-transaction-types.md) that are flagged as **Apply to Time in Lieu**).

 An accrual transaction is generated for the employee with a value of the calculated number of hours multiplied by the employee’s pay rate.
 The resulting value is used to reduce the employee’s pay for the period.

 The transaction type to generate for accruals is entered on the Time in Lieu Setup table.

 To enable tracking Time in Lieu taken, one or more pay transaction types must be set up as affecting the Time in Lieu Award.

 The transaction used to take Time in Lieu can be set up to “Apply to Time in Lieu”.
 This means that the user could enter 8 hours as the time taken, but only reduce the Entitlement by the formula result hours.